capiaas/potree-docs/docs/source/Contents/Webinterface.rst

-Remove all measurements
+Remove
 -------------------------
 .. |pictrash| image:: /images/trash.png
    :width: 50

+|pictrash| **Remove all Measurements**

-|pictrash| To remove all measurements has been made, click on the trashbin icon or press "Escape"
+To remove all measurements has been made, click on the trashbin icon or press "Escape"

 Navigation